Business and community electric vehicle charging station guide

 When everything is completed, make sure the EV charging station works by plugging in an electric vehicle.
 Work with the electrician and EV charging station manufacturer to resolve any problems.

-There are two main structures used to set up fees on an EV charging station: Fees based on kilowatt-hours (kWh) and fees based on time.
 The software platform provider will be able to set up a fee structure that meets your needs.

 Most software platform providers require drivers to create an account linked to a method of payment.
 Drivers can access their account through a website, a mobile app or a Radio Frequency Identification (RFID) card.
 Consult with the software platform provider about how fees are collected and how much of those charges would be given back to you.